 Taste and consistency are below average, but this is highly subjective.
 I’m sure many people find it acceptable since it’s one of the best-selling brands in the world.

 I give PowerGel Original Lemon-Lime a neutral rating.
 If the only option I see in a running store is PowerGel Original, I will have no problem using it because I know it will get the job done.
-However, I’m sure I can find something equally effective but better fit my taste preference in a real-life store.
+However, I can usually find something equally effective but better fit my taste preference in most stores.

 Need a little motivation to head out the door?
 Here are some fan-favorites from our “Inspiration” section.
 Happiness happens when you run.